Baked Corned Beef and Cabbage in the Oven

 When the corned beef comes out of the oven, increase the temperature to 350 degrees F. Place the garlic cloves in the juices left on the pan.
 Then arrange the cabbage, onion, carrots, and potatoes around the brisket.

 Spoon some of the pan juices over the vegetables.
-Then place the corned beef back in the oven and bake for 30 minutes, uncovered.
-Spoon more broth over the veggies and bake for another 30 minutes, or until the largest carrots and potatoes are fork-tender.
+Then place the corned beef back in the oven and bake for 30 minutes, covered.
+Spoon more broth over the veggies and bake for another 30-45 minutes uncovered, or until the largest carrots and potatoes are fork-tender.

 Get the Complete (Printable) Oven Baked Corned Beef and Cabbage Recipe Below.
 Enjoy!